The ancient name of Crye finds its origins with the ancient Anglo-Saxon

 - Thomas Arthur Crye, aged 23, who landed in America from Andrcai, Isle of Man, in 1910

-- Thomas Arthur Crye, aged 26, who emigrated to America from Andreas Dofman, England, in 1912
+- Thomas Arthur Crye, aged 26, who immigrated to America from Andreas Dofman, England, in 1912

-- Sarah Jane Crye, aged 27, who emigrated to the United States from Ballayockey, Isle of Man, in 1922
+- Sarah Jane Crye, aged 27, who immigrated to the United States from Ballayockey, Isle of Man, in 1922

 Contemporary Notables of the name Crye (post 1700)